 Aurora Mobile to Report Fourth Quarter and Fiscal Year 2022 Financial Results on March 9, 2023

-/EIN News/ -- SHENZHEN, China, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited (NASDAQ: JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that it will release its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2022 before the open of U.S. markets on Thursday, March 9, 2023.
+SHENZHEN, China, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited JG ("Aurora Mobile" or the "Company"), a leading provider of customer engagement and marketing technology services in China, today announced that it will release its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2022 before the open of U.S. markets on Thursday, March 9, 2023.

 Aurora Mobile's management will host an earnings conference call on Thursday, March 9, 2023 at 7:30 a.m.
 U.S. Eastern Time (8:30 p.m.
 Beijing time on the same day).